streamthoughts/jikkou/docs/content/en/docs/Community/Contribution guidelines/_index.md

   How to contribute to Jikkou
 ---

-Jikkou is an open source project and we love getting patches and contributions to make Jikkou and its docs even better.
+Jikkou is an open source project, and we love getting patches and contributions to make Jikkou and its docs even better.

 ## Contributing to Jikkou